Skip to content

 Do you want breathable?

-If you’re planning to use your quilt on a bed, it might be preferrable to have a breathable wadding.
+If you’re planning to use your quilt on a bed, it might be preferable to have a breathable wadding.
 Cotton and wool waddings breathe better than polyester.
 Wool is naturally breathable and will ensure the ultimate warmth in winter while staying cool in summer.
 Wool is the warmest type of wadding, followed by polyester and then cotton.

-Alternatively bamboo wadding is naturally sustainable, highly renewable, biodegradable and can be composted.
+Alternatively, bamboo wadding is naturally sustainable, highly renewable, biodegradable and can be composted.

 Do you want to wash your quilt regularly?

 Take your time and follow the washing instructions from the manufacturer that come with your specific choice of wadding.
 Polyester is ideal if you expect to wash your quilt regularly.
-Be mindful that natural options require careful handling particularly if using wool.
+Be mindful that natural options require careful handling, particularly wool.
 If you accidentally shrink delicate fibres like wool, the wadding will never lie flat.
 If you use wool or silk, remember to use a very mild detergent made specifically for wool products, use lukewarm water only and dry flat if possible.

 Is your quilt for a newborn baby?

-Construction explained… Needle-punched vs bonded vs Scrim
+Construction explained: needle-punched vs bonded vs scrim

-Needle punched means the wadding fibres are mechanically felted together by punching them with thousands of tiny needles.
+Needle-punched means the wadding fibres are mechanically felted together by punching them with thousands of tiny needles.
 The result is a strong, dense wadding.
 It is slightly harder to hand quilt.

-Scrim is a lightweight binder that is needle-punched into the wadding to add strength, loft and to prevent stretching and distorting.
+Scrim is a lightweight binder that is needle-punched into the wadding to add strength and loft and to prevent stretching and distorting.
 Quilting lines can be further apart when using wadding with a scrim.
 We like to recommend using wadding with a scrim to avoid loose fibres working their way through to the top fabric (known as bearding).

 Do you suffer from allergies?